ronniedroid/Wall-d/README.md

 A simple and fast wallpaper manager for x

 Features:
-- It supports single (same wall on all avilable screens) and dual (diffrent walls on each monitor) and can be easily extended to support more monitors.
+- It supports single (same wall on all available screens) and dual (different walls on each monitor) and can be easily extended to support more monitors.
 - Uses dmenu for selecting Mode (single or dual) and options (Zoom, Tile, Center, Stretch and no-randr).
 - Uses sxiv to preview the wallpapers in thumbnail mode.
 - uses xwallpaper to set the wallpaper.
 - sxiv window centers in the screen when in floating mode, and respects *.forgorund *.background and *.font settings from .Xresources.
+- pywal support

 Installation: